-Travel analyst Paul Charles from The PC Agency has identified even more countries which should have already been added to the green list based on their pandemic statistics, but weren’t at the last review, and are therefore unlikely to be added at the next review.
+Travel analyst Paul Charles from The PC Agency has identified the following countries that he feels should already be added to the green list based on their pandemic statistics, so may be added at the next review:

 What about the United States?

 The United States is a huge tourism market for British travellers, especially over the summer months.
-With more than 135 million Americans already fully vaccinated, travel operators had hoped the U.S. would move from amber to green at the recent G-7 summit in Cornwall, where President Biden and Prime Minister Johnson had met in person to discuss this and had the opportunity to make a joint announcement.
+With almost 50% of Americans already fully vaccinated, travel operators had hoped the U.S. would move from amber to green at the recent G7 summit in Cornwall, where President Biden and Prime Minister Johnson had met in person to discuss this and had the opportunity to make a joint announcement.

 If you are gambling on a certain destination being added to the green list before you travel there this year, ensure you are aware of the terms and conditions of your travel insurance policy, as travelling to an amber country against government advice may invalidate your travel insurance policy.